ngryan3/RyanBrand/README.md

 /users/ - GET
 This route gets all users.
 It returns all users on success, and a 500 on failure.

+/users/:id/ - DELETE
+This route allows an admin to delete a user.
+Must be an admin to use the route.
+Deletes the user with id.
+Returns the user deleted on success, and 500 or 404 on failure depending on the type.

 /admins/ - POST
 This route creates a new admin.
 Expects a username and password.
 Returns the new admin on success.
 Returns a 400 on error.